Columbia Video Network

 Classes available through CVN are taught on campus by Columbia University faculty in electronic classrooms.
 Faculty and students meet in classrooms equipped with cameras, electronic writing tablets.
 The recorded lectures are fully downloadable for study at home, office, or on the road.

 CVN students take the same classes, have the same homework assignments, take the same exams, and earn the same degrees as on-campus students in Master of Science (M.S.) program.

 COURSE OFFERINGS AND DEGREE PROGRAMS

-CVN makes select SEAS graduate courses available to off-campus students in autumn (September–December) and spring (January–May) terms.
+CVN makes select SEAS graduate courses available to off-campus students in autumn (September–December), spring (January–May), and summer (June–August) terms.
 CVN administrators work closely with faculty representatives from each department to select the classes that best fit the needs of new and continuing students around the world.
 During the summer semester (and on request in the autumn and spring terms), CVN makes prerecorded courses available.
 SEAS currently offers M.S. degrees in the following disciplines through CVN:

 - Applied physics

 - Biomedical engineering

 - Earth and environmental engineering

 In addition, students admitted to the Doctor of Engineering Science can complete the coursework component of the program via CVN.